Suspicion (1941)

 Search Amazon for 'Suspicion 1941'

 The basic plot concerns a quiet spinster, Lina McLaidlaw (Joan Fontaine) who is swept off her feet by, and marries, a rascally playboy, Johnnie Aysgarth (Cary Grant).
 Lina slowly realises that her new husband has some dark secrets and she begins to suspect that he is plotting to murder her for her money.
-Her confusion and increasing unhappiness as she begins to unlock the mysteries of Johnny's life, are skillfully shown and Hitchcock ratchets up the suspense and tension in typically brilliant fashion.
+Her confusion and increasing unhappiness as she begins to unlock the mysteries of Johnny's life, are skilfully shown and Hitchcock ratchets up the suspense and tension in typically brilliant fashion.

 The ending of the movie has always been contentious.
 Because Cary Grant was such a huge star, the studio decreed that he could not be allowed to play a murderer, and pressurised Hitchcock to make his character less villainous than in the book.
 Iles's novel ended with Johnny facing the loss of his wife who has willingly taken the poisoned milk he brings her.
 Hitchcock's new ending sees Lina's suspicions allayed by a repentant Johnny and she tells him that they will face the future together.
 It is a contrived ending and does not follow seamlessly from the earlier part of the film.